 Yes!
 Because Porsche’s recommended oil change interval is every 10,000 miles (15,000 kilometers) or 1 year, whichever comes first, synthetic oil is a must.
 Synthetic oil is specially formulated to deal with the stresses of longer oil change intervals.
 Additionally, Porsche engines have higher power outputs than ordinary cars.
 This creates more stressful conditions for the engine oil.
 Under spirited driving conditions on a hot day or track day session, engine oil temperatures can quickly exceed 250℉ (121 ℃).
 Above this temperature, the viscosity on a conventional motor oil will. drop.
 Additionally, the additives in the oil will break down.
 This can lead to inadequate lubrication and metal-on-metal contact between the moving parts inside the engine.
 Synthetic oils like Mobil 1, Motul, and Liqui Moly are specially formulated for high performance applications.

 Can You Change Your Oil Yourself?

 Changing the oil on a Porsche yourself is easy as long as you have the proper tools, equipment, and workspace.
 It’s also a great way to save time and money while having fun learning about your car.
+If you are going to do it yourself, be sure to check out our detailed DIY guides and get a diagnostic scanner, like the Foxwell NT530, to reset the service light.
 The video below from Car Fanatic provides a great overview of just how easy it is to change the oil on a Porsche.

 In general, here are the following tools and steps to performing an oil change on your Porsche.